lindosystems/lindoapi-lua/README.md

         $ source activate_lindo_lua.sh linux64
         $ lslua64.lnx64 ex_mps.lua -m /path/to/myfile.mps

-** Note ** Currently only Windows versions is available.
+**Note:** Currently only Windows versions is available.
 Open a request for other platforms.

 ## Examples